MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 ## Asynchronous operations

-Many operations that you invoke through client and management client objects (such as [`ComputeManagementClient.virtual_machines.begin_create_or_update`](/python/api/azure-mgmt-compute/azure.mgmt.compute.v2020_06_01.operations.virtualmachinesoperations#begin-create-or-update-resource-group-name--vm-name--parameters----kwargs-) and [`WebSiteManagementClient.web_apps.create_or_update`](/python/api/azure-mgmt-web/azure.mgmt.web.v2019_08_01.operations.webappsoperations#create-or-update-resource-group-name--name--site-envelope--custom-headers-none--raw-false--polling-true----operation-config-)) return an object of type `AzureOperationPoller[<type>]` where `<type>` is specific to the operation in question.
+Many operations that you invoke through client and management client objects (such as [`ComputeManagementClient.virtual_machines.begin_create_or_update`](#azure-mgmt-compute-v2022-08-01-operations-virtualmachinesoperations-begin-create-or-update) and [`WebSiteManagementClient.web_apps.begin_create_or_update`](/python/api/azure-mgmt-web/azure.mgmt.web.v2021_02_01.operations.webappsoperations?view=azure-python#azure-mgmt-web-v2021-02-01-operations-webappsoperations-begin-create-or-update) return a poller for long running operations, `LROPoller[<type>]`, where `<type>` is specific to the operation in question.These methods are asynchronous.

+> [!NOTE]
-Both of these methods are asynchronous.
-The difference in the method names is due to version differences.
+> You may notice differences in method names in a library, which is due to version differences.
 Older libraries that aren't based on azure.core typically use names like `create_or_update`.
 Libraries based on azure.core add the `begin_` prefix to method names to better indicate that they are asynchronous.
 Migrating old code to a newer azure.core-based library typically means adding the `begin_` prefix to method names, as most method signatures remain the same.

-In either case, an [`AzureOperationPoller`](/python/api/msrestazure/msrestazure.azure_operation.azureoperationpoller) return type definitely means that the operation is asynchronous.
+The [`LROPoller`](/python/api/azure-core/azure.core.polling.lropoller) return type means that the operation is asynchronous.
 Accordingly, you must call that poller's `result` method to wait for the operation to finish and obtain its result.

 The following code, taken from [Example: Provision and deploy a web app](./examples/azure-sdk-example-web-app.md), shows an example of using the poller to wait for a result:

 :::code language="python" source="~/../python-sdk-docs-examples/webapp/provision_deploy_web_app.py" range="59-70":::

-In this case, the return value of `begin_create_or_update` is of type `AzureOperationPoller[Site]`, which means that the return value of `poller.result()` is a [Site](/python/api/azure-mgmt-web/azure.mgmt.web.v2021_01_01.models.site) object.
+In this case, the return value of `begin_create_or_update` is of type `AzureOperationPoller[Site]`, which means that the return value of `poller.result()` is a [Site](/python/api/azure-mgmt-web/azure.mgmt.web.v2021_02_01.models.site) object.

 ## Exceptions